abubakarkhanlakhwera/Django/README.md

-In this repository I have practiced the fullstack web development.
+In this repository I have practiced django concepts.